Vidar: Embodied Video Diffusion Model for Generalist Manipulation

-\textbf{Unified Observation Construction.} To mitigate this, we standardize each frame at timestep $t$ by resizing less informative views (e.g., wrist-mounted) to smaller dimensions, and concatenating them with primary views along the channel dimension.
-Formally, each observation $\mathbf{o}_t$ is constructed as $\mathbf{o}_t = \bigoplus_{k=1}^{V} \gamma_k \cdot \phi_{r_k}(\mathbf{I}_t^{(k)})$, where $\mathbf{I}_t^{(k)}$ is the RGB image from camera $k$, $\phi_{r_k}$ is a spatial resizing function, $\gamma_k \in [0,1]$ is a confidence weight for view $k$.
-This operation produces a consistent tensor shape across platforms and preserves both semantic and kinematic context.
-We also incorporate dataset-specific metadata indicating the robot and camera view type to support domain adaptation.

-During pre-training, episodes are uniformly sampled and used to train a conditional video diffusion model to generate temporally coherent rollouts conditioned on initial observations.
-At fine-tuning time, we apply the same preprocessing pipeline and perform supervised fine-tuning (SFT) on all model parameters using a small number of human demonstration episodes collected from the target platform.

-\paragraph{Test-time Scaling.} Diffusion-based video generation is inherently stochastic, leading to significant variance in the quality and task-relevance of sampled rollouts.
+\paragraph{Test-time Scaling.} \pdfdiff{Test-Time Scaling (TTS) refers to using additional test-time compute to improve performance without retraining the model, which is widely explored in large language models~\cite{s1}.} Diffusion-based video generation is inherently stochastic, resulting in significant variance in the quality, physical plausibility, and task relevance of sampled rollouts.
 Naïvely sampling a single trajectory may result in incoherent or suboptimal generations, especially in cluttered or ambiguous scenes.
-To address this, we apply a test-time scaling strategy: given an observation prefix $\mathbf{o}_1$, we generate $\ttsnum$ candidate video trajectories $\{\tilde{\mathbf{v}}^{(i)}_{1:T}\}_{i=1}^{\ttsnum}$ using different random seeds.
+To address this, we propose a test-time scaling strategy: given an observation prefix $\mathbf{o}_1$, we generate $\ttsnum$ candidate video trajectories $\{\tilde{\mathbf{v}}^{(i)}_{1:T}\}_{i=1}^{\ttsnum}$ using different random seeds.
 We then rank these trajectories using a pretrained evaluator (e.g., CLIP or a vision-language model) $q_\eta$ and select the highest-scoring one, i.e., $\arg\max_i \; q_\eta(\tilde{\mathbf{v}}^{(i)}_{1:T})$.
-This approach reduces sampling variance and consistently improves the quality of generated demonstrations with marginal computational overhead.
+This approach aligns the predicted video distribution with task-relevant, actionable videos through ``rejection sampling'', reducing sampling variance and consistently improving the quality of generated demonstrations.